You have no alerts.

 Chapter 186: Possessed

-This was essentially my first time on watch.
+This was essentially my first time keeping watch.

-I leaned against the rock behind me, occasionally tearing off a corner of my notebook to toss into the small fire.
-Though the flames were low, it was enough to keep the fire going.
+I leaned back against the rock behind me, occasionally tearing off a corner of my notebook to toss into the fire in front of me.
+The flames were small, but it was enough to keep the fire going.

 Sitting there alone, it was inevitable that I’d start to feel drowsy.
 I couldn’t let myself fall asleep, so I decided to find something to do.
 I borrowed Tian Xiaoqi’s medical kit, took out some gauze, alcohol, cotton balls, and tweezers, then rolled up Lu Ayao’s sleeve to clean his wounds.

-My bandaging technique wasn’t nearly as good as Tian Xiaoqi’s.
-I ended up tying an incredibly ugly knot.
-I felt Lu Ayao’s arm and found that his temperature had stabilized quite a bit.
-I breathed a small sigh of relief, then quickly pulled his sleeve back down to act as if nothing had happened.
+My bandaging skills weren’t nearly as good as Tian Xiaoqi’s, and I ended up tying an incredibly ugly knot.
+I felt Lu Ayao’s arm; his body temperature felt much closer to normal.
+I breathed a small sigh of relief, then quickly pulled his sleeve back down to act like nothing had happened.
 If He Yu woke up and saw that knot, he would definitely mock me mercilessly.

-Tending to the wounds only took half an hour, and I was back to having nothing to do.
-I could only stare blankly into the pitch-black surroundings.
-He Yu’s snoring soon rang out.
-Everything else was silent.
-That strange human voice we had heard in the tunnel didn’t reappear; the place seemed to have returned to its most primal state.
+Tending to the wounds only took half an hour, and then I was back to having nothing to do.
+I could only stare blankly into the pitch-black darkness around us.
+He Yu’s snoring soon started up.
+Everything else was dead silent.
+That strange human voice we had heard in the tunnel didn’t appear again; the place seemed to have returned to its original state.

-My blade lay across my lap.
-I didn’t want to miss even the slightest sound from the darkness, but I couldn’t maintain that level of alertness forever.
-Whenever my eyelids started to fight me, I’d tear off a piece of paper and throw it into the fire.
-After a while of this, the drowsiness would return.
-Without realizing it, several hours passed, and the paper in my hand was gone.
+My blade lay across my lap; I didn’t want to miss even the slightest sound from the darkness.
+But I couldn’t stay on high alert forever.
+Whenever my eyelids started drooping, I’d tear off a piece of paper and toss it into the fire.
+After tearing paper for a while, I’d get sleepy again.
+Before I knew it, a few hours had passed, and I’d used up all the paper in my hand.

-I don’t know exactly how much time went by, but a cold wind suddenly made me shiver, jolting me awake from my slumber.
-I rubbed my eyes groarily and realized the fire in front of me had long since gone out.
+I didn’t know exactly how much time had gone by, but a cold wind suddenly made me shiver, jolting me awake from my sleep.
+I groggily rubbed my eyes and realized the fire in front of me had long since gone out.

-I suddenly felt that something was wrong.
-I immediately turned to check on the others.
-Tian Xiaoqi was still curled up to my right, sleeping soundly.
+I suddenly felt that something was wrong and immediately turned to check.
+Tian Xiaoqi was still curled up on my right, sleeping soundly.
 Lu Ayao was leaning against me, his breathing steady.
-I looked past Lu Ayao to check on He Yu, only to find that his spot was empty!
+I looked past Lu Ayao toward He Yu, only to find that his spot was empty!

 My eyes snapped wide open, the shock instantly clearing my head.
 No wonder I felt something was off.
 Without He Yu’s snoring, the place had become deathly silent.
 One hand instinctively reached for the knife on my lap while the other grabbed the flashlight to scan the area.

-I didn’t know when I had fallen asleep, and I found it strange.
-Where would He Yu go in the middle of the night?
-Since he wasn’t there, maybe he’d gone to relieve himself.
-But logically, he should have seen that I was asleep.
-Why wouldn’t he wake me up?
+I had no idea when I’d fallen asleep.
+Where could He Yu have gone in the middle of the night?
+Was he taking a leak?
+Still, he should have noticed I was asleep.
+Why didn’t he wake me up?

-Just then, I spotted a dark figure in the distance along the edge of the moat.
-The shadow was staggering along the riverbank, moving further away.
-I quickly propped Lu Ayao up, scrambled to my feet, and ran a few steps to call out.
+Just then, I spotted a dark figure in the distance along the edge of the moat, swaying unsteadily as it walked away along the riverbank.
+I quickly propped Lu Ayao up, got to my feet, and ran forward a few steps to call out.

 “He Yu!
 What are you doing over there?
-Get back here once you’re done!”
-I hissed at him, but he acted as if he hadn’t heard me at all.
-Instead, he quickened his pace, continuing along the river.
+Hurry up and get back here once you’re done peeing!”
+I kept my voice down as I yelled after him, but he acted as if he hadn’t heard me at all.
+Instead, he just kept going, walking further along the river.

-I watched his silhouette.
-His head was tilted, his back was hunched, and his hands were tucked behind him.
+I stared at his back.
+His head was tilted, his shoulders hunched, and his hands were clasped behind his back.
 He wasn’t using a flashlight.
-In the oppressive darkness, he ignored me completely, walking silently along the water.
-Watching him like this made a shiver run down my spine.
-I knew something was wrong.
+In the pitch darkness, he ignored me completely, walking silently along the water.
+Seeing him like this sent a chill right through me.
+Something was very wrong.

 “He Yu’s been possessed.
 I’m going after him.
 Watch Lu Ayao and wait for me to get back.
 Don’t move from this spot until I return!”
 I gave her a few quick instructions, then turned and sprinted toward the riverbank to catch up with He Yu.